donkeyclip/motorcortex-player/README.md

     data-volume="0.8"
 ></script>
 ```
-All of the properties can be manipulated after the initialization and on-the-fly will update the player control settings status, witch practically means that the developer can manipulate the Clip through the scrip element.
+All of the data attrs can be manipulated after the initialization and on-the-fly will update the player control settings status, witch practically means that the developer can manipulate the Clip through the scrip element.
 With this feature you can delete the `data-controls` attribute from the script and create your own player controls if that's what you want.
 The minimum properties for a plug-n-play clip via the script method are
 ```html
 <script src="https://staging-api.donkeyclip.com/embed/xxxxxxxx-xxxx/" data-scale-to-fit/>
 ```